DigitalSlideArchive/HistomicsTK/docs/index.rst

   - girder_worker_: A Girder plugin for distributed task execution.
   - large_image_: A Girder plugin to create/serve/display large
-    multi-resolution images produced by whole-slide imaging systems and a stand-alone Python package to read/write these images.
+    multi-resolution images produced by whole-slide imaging systems and a stand-alone Python package for reading these images.
   - slicer_cli_web_: A Girder plugin for providing web-based RESTFul access to image analysis pipelines developed as `slicer execution model`_ CLIs and containerized using Docker.